Skip to content

 Predators with Purpose

+To truly understand the tyrannosaurs’ path to dominance, we must explore their palaeobiology and we must look beneath the surface.
 Recent histological studies have uncovered how these giants grew with astonishing speed, revealing bone microstructures that hold the secrets to their rise, survival, and success.

 Tyrannosaurs do not just belong to the past they are icons of evolution’s most dramatic tale.